NezuloxxJW/NezuloxxJW/README.md

 **Bio:** Living in `System32\Chakra.dll`

-I'm a game cheat developer and that's my main projects, unfortunately they are private.

-Currently, I'm developing a new secure auth system using c++, and more techs for backend.
+I mainly make game cheat, unfortunately those are private repos.

+Currently,
+I'm beautifying my POC, and deving a fast color / AI aimbot for low-end PC.

+If you want to work with me, I've currently made a project stand by which you could may help me with.
+I need to find a way to get full kernel address from ntoskrnl on x86 dll.

 ## Skills & Technologies